scottpederson/memberplus_regression/memberplus.md

 # MemberPlus App Regression Tests
 *Note: tap memberplus logo on login screen 4x and verify you are on production environment

+## Overall things to check for:

+1. Images load
+2.

 ## Login

 1. Login with valid credentials ("Remember Me"" off)